Workflows, Actions and Runs¶

-Ryax is more than just a tool, it is a complete framework to develop, deploy, and maintain data driven applications.
-To do so, Ryax proposes a paradigm, to fully understand the framework we must go through the concepts of workflows, modules, stream operators, and executions.
-All these are explained in details through this section.
+Ryax is more than just a tool; it is a complete framework to develop, deploy, and maintain backends.
+To do so, Ryax proposes a paradigm.
+To fully understand the framework, in this section we will go through the main concepts in Ryax: workflows, triggers, actions and runs.

-without any loops; they are Directed Acyclic Graphs
+without any loops; they are Directed Acyclic Graphs (DAGs).

-Sources.
-They are the modules that ingest data from the outside world.
-They are long running processes triggering new workflow executions.
-For example, a source can be triggered every day at 6pm or every time that an email arrives in a given mailbox.
+Triggers are the actions that ingest data from the outside world or are triggered by any internal or external event and will begin the run of a workflow.
+They are long-running processes responsable for triggering new workflow runs.
+For example, a trigger can start a new run every day at 6 pm; or every time that an email arrives in a given mailbox.

-Processors.
-These are stateless processes that basically compute things.
-They ingest data from upstream through their inputs and produce outputs added to the down stream.
+Actions are stateless processes that compute things.
+They ingest data from upstream through their inputs and produce outputs which are added to the stream and can be used doenstream.

-A module computing some data is called an execution.
-In Ryax, an execution hold everything related to it: the input data, the output data, the logs…
+An action computing some data is called a run.
+In Ryax, a run holds everything related to it: the input data, the output data, the logs, etc.

-To architecture a Ryax workflow, answer to these questions:
+To create a Ryax workflow, answer these questions:

-What triggers the workflows?
-Many events in the outside world may trigger a Ryax worflow.
-It can be a mail, a new file in a file share, a form, a new contact in a CRM or some IoT data, for example.
+What triggers the workflow?
+Many events in the outside world may trigger a Ryax workflow.
+It can be an email, a new file in a file share, submission of an online form, a new contact in a CRM or some IoT data, for example.

 What data do you need to be able to run the required computations?
 Where do you gather it?
 In what formats do they come?

 Are my computations done in several steps?
 Are there some steps that I can reuse in other workflows?
-Can I salvage modules from prior workflows?
+Can I salvage actions from prior workflows?

-The first question, helps define sources.
-The second one is for publishers.
-Finally, 3 and 4 help defining re-usable processors to prepare data and analyse it.
+The first question helps define triggers.
+The second one is for actions.
+Finally, 3 and 4 help define re-usable actions.